How to Grow Chrysanthemums for Gorgeous Cut Flowers

 Spoon style

-Plants can range in height from 8 inches or so to 36 inches or more, usually in the 24-36 inch range.
+The plants can range in height from 8 inches or so to 36 inches or more, usually in the 24-36 inch range.
 When you find them in the nursery, they’re either in a small pot or they’re in a larger pot all trimmed into a dome shape with flowers covering the surface.
 This doesn’t tell you how tall they’ll get when their grown in the garden.
 But any size is nice.

 I keep a range of vase sizes to accommodate all stem lengths.
 Flowers of all stem lengths are pretty anywhere you can put them.